artificialsolutions/tie-api-example-twilio-whatsapp/README.md

 # tie-api-example-twilio-whatsapp
-This node.js example connector allows you to make your Teneo bot available on WhatsApp and SMS using the Twilio Programmable SMS API.
-This guide will take you through the steps of setting a new Twilio WhatsApp sandbox phone number and deploying the connector to respond to messages sent using WhatsApp.
+This node.js example connector allows you to make your Teneo bot available on WhatsApp using the [Twilio API for WhatsApp](https://www.twilio.com/whatsapp).
+This guide will take you through the steps of setting up a Twilio WhatsApp sandbox phone number and deploying the connector so it can respond to messages sent using WhatsApp.

+!!!
+Note that the Twilio API for WhatsApp is currently in Beta is subject to change before becoming generally available.

 ## Prerequisites
 ### Https